 Our aim 12 is to support a just energy transition that advances human rights and education.

 We support the Paris Agreement, which recognizes the importance of a just transition – one that delivers decent work and quality jobs; and also supports the livelihoods of local communities.
 To support a just energy transition, we aim to collaborate with key stakeholders and other industries to support the advancement of human rights through the transition.
 We will do this by developing just transition plans in priority areas and helping the workforce to develop skills for the future energy system, taking a socially inclusive approach.
 We aim to build stronger relationships with local communities, based on mutual trust and respect, and will support civic dialogue, greater transparency and capacity building, where we work.

 We are committed to respecting workers’ rights, in line with the International Labour Organisation Core Conventions on Rights at Work and we expect our contractors, suppliers and joint ventures we participate in to do the same.

 Our expectation is that workers in our operations, joint ventures and supply chains are not subject to abusive or inhumane practices, such as child labour, forced labour, trafficking, slavery or servitude, discrimination, or harassment.

-To assist in communicating these expectations to our businesses, contractors and suppliers we’ve developed the bp labour rights and modern slavery principles.
+To assist in communicating these expectations to our businesses, contractors and suppliers we have developed the bp labour rights and modern slavery principles.
 The principles clarify our position on a range of issues, including workers having clear employment contracts, employer-pays principles in relation to recruitment fees, and not withholding worker passport or identity documents.
 They build on and add to the existing high-level requirements and expectations in our code of conduct, human rights policy and supplier expectations.